A Unified Approach to Analysis and Design of Denoising Markov Models: Denoising Markov Models

 This result highlights that the quantity $\mathfrak{L}[\eta_t]$ not only quantifies the perturbation between the estimated backward generator $\gK_t$ and the true backward generator $\cev{\gL}_t$ but also naturally serves as an appropriate loss function for training denoising Markov models.
 By minimizing this loss, we directly obtain an error bound on the generative model, measured by the KL divergence between the target distribution $p_0$ and the estimated distribution $q_T$, up to an additional term $\KL(p_T \| q_0)$ that typically decays exponentially and reflects the convergence of the forward process.

 To facilitate practical and efficient training, the marginal densities $p_t(x_t)$ can be expressed instead in terms of the conditional distributions $p_{t|0}(x_t|x_0)$, which are often simpler to compute or available in closed-form solutions.
-This substitution leads to a score-matching objective tailored for general denoising Markov models, as captured in the following corollary, extending the classical score-matching framework~\citep{hyvarinen2005estimation, vincent2011connection}. \begin{corollary}[Score-Matching] Define the conditional density ratio as where $p_{t|0}(\cdot|x_0)$ denotes the conditional distribution of $x_t$ given $x_0$.
-Then, the score-matching loss is given by
+This substitution leads to a score-matching objective tailored for general denoising Markov models, as captured in the following corollary, extending the classical score-matching framework~\citep{hyvarinen2005estimation, vincent2011connection}. \begin{corollary}[Score-Matching] Define the conditional density ratio as